enjin/universal-metadata-standard/README.md

 * Resource MUST contain this property which indicates the standard that this Resource conforms to.
 * Client MUST use this property to determine how to parse and render this Resource.

-`meta.sensitive_content: String` Identifies this Resource as being potentially sensitive, and under which clasification.
+`meta.rating: String` Identifies this Resource as being potentially sensitive, and under which clasification.
 * Supported Values:
   * `nudity` denotes that this Resource contains nudity-related content.
   * `violence` denotes that this Resource contains violence-related content.